-This Product Ruling has been given on the basis that the entity or the entities that applied for the Product Ruling, and their associates, will abide by its strict terms of use.
+This Product Ruling has been given on the basis that the entity (s) who applied for the Product Ruling, and their associates, will abide by its strict terms of use.
 Any failure to comply with the terms of use may lead to the withdrawal of this Ruling.